mehulagg/gitlab_test/config/README.md

 # Configuration files Documentation

-Note that most configuration files (`config/*.*`) committed into [gitlab-ce](https://gitlab.com/gitlab-org/gitlab-ce) **will not be used** for [omnibus-gitlab](https://gitlab.com/gitlab-org/omnibus-gitlab).
-Configuration files committed into gitlab-ce are only used for development.
+Note that most configuration files (`config/*.*`) committed into [gitlab-foss](https://gitlab.com/gitlab-org/gitlab-foss) **will not be used** for [omnibus-gitlab](https://gitlab.com/gitlab-org/omnibus-gitlab).
+Configuration files committed into gitlab-foss are only used for development.

 ## gitlab.yml